 What is a food hygiene rating?

-A good food hygiene rating tells your customers, partners, and the local authority that your premises are clean and your food quality is high, but that you are actively applying those techniques to your daily practice.
+A good food hygiene rating tells your customers, partners, and the local authority that your premises are clean and your food quality high.
+Furthermore, it indicates that you are actively applying those techniques to your daily practice.

 Customers and partners generally trust your business more if you have a good food hygiene rating.
 Additionally, in the age of social media, a good food hygiene rating is vital.
 Now that Google is your shop window, customers need to see great food hygiene scores.
 Otherwise, they’ll simply disregard you.

 How can I get rated by an inspector?

 Your local authority is responsible for inspecting premises and consequently determining your food hygiene rating.
 Get in touch with your local authority directly to find out about arranging inspections.

 However, inspections can happen unannounced.
 Consequently, you must always be prepared with consistent, proper food hygiene practice.